 These are a few of my favorite carbs.

-I don’t actually remember where I got this recipe but it is so easy and kid-friendly and so darn good that it just doesn’t matter.
-Oh, and it is cheap to make too, all good elements of a great recipe in my humble opinion.
+I don’t actually remember where I got this recipe, but it is so easy and kid-friendly and so good that it just doesn’t matter.
+Oh, and it is cheap to make too, all elements of a great recipe.

 1 Onion, chopped